-Often, the most effective, affordable upgrade you can make on your road bike will be to upgrade its tyres.
+Often, the most effective, affordable upgrade you can make on your road bike will be to upgrade its tires.

-Some manufacturers are better than others in this respect, but the chances are the tyres that came with your bike will not be great.
-While they often look very similar to the aftermarket items you can buy as standalone items, OE (original equipment) tyres will usually deploy cost saving measures such as using harder, less grippy rubber or a more basic construction with inferior puncture resistance.
+Some manufacturers are better than others in this respect, but the chances are the tires that came with your bike will not be great.
+While they often look very similar to the aftermarket items you can buy as standalone items, OE (original equipment) tires will usually deploy cost saving measures such as using harder, less grippy rubber or a more basic construction with inferior puncture resistance.

-Switching to a better set of tyres can make big improvements to the comfort as well as the handling of your bike.
+Switching to a better set of tires can make big improvements to the comfort as well as the handling of your bike.

-To find a road bike tyre worth upgrading to check out our latest road tyre reviews.
+To find a road bike tire worth upgrading to check out our latest road tire reviews.